• Skip to primary navigation

 This section reviews the best ingredients and substitutions for this recipe.
 For an exact list of ingredients and quantities, check the recipe card below.

 • Chicken Thighs - Choose bone-in and skin-on chicken thighs.
-My package contained five thighs, but you can easily adjust this recipe from 4-10 thighs.
+My package contained five thighs, but you can easily adjust this recipe from 4 to 10 thighs.

 How to make baked chicken thighs